base banner

 What are Misericords?

 So what the heck, you ask yourself, is a misericord?
 Well, he answers, helpfully.
 In cathedrals (or priories, abbeys, Minster churches, collegiate churches and similar bodies) that started off as monastic foundations, the monks, canons and other clergy were not supposed to sit down for the duration of long services, however, in great human tradition they cheated!
 They added a small carved shelf to the underside of the choir stall known as a misericord or sometimes a mercy seat or pity seat or even miserere, so that when the seat was tipped up, they could park their bums on the shelf.
 This is actually far more prevalent than you would at first imagine, mainly due to anyone with any spare money would make an endowment for several monks or canons to perform masses for their souls , this of course required choir stalls with misericords.
-All this sounds boring, but , what's nice about misericords, is that the wood carvers were given a free rein and so came up with humorous and profane carvings for the main bracket and supporters.
-Subjects for misericords vary widely, much is medieval folklore, such as musical pigs - which had an allegorical relationship to lust, mermaids, the Green Man - relating to earlier pagan beliefs and wives beating their husbands, which may relate to reminding the clergy that they had not lost out badly by celibacy, unfortunately much of the meaning behind this folklore has been lost.
+All this sounds boring, but, if you’re a nutter, like me, you’ll see that a lot of them are great fun!
+Incredibly, the wood carvers were, very often, given a free rein and so came up with humorous and profane carvings for the main bracket and supporters.
+Subjects for misericords vary widely, much is medieval folklore, such as Aesop’s fables or musical pigs - which had an allegorical relationship to lust, apes with urine flasks - which is taking the mickey out of the medical profession, mermaids, the Green Man - relating to earlier pagan beliefs and wives beating their husbands, which may relate to reminding the clergy that they had not lost out badly by celibacy, unfortunately much of the meaning behind this folklore has been lost.
 The woodcarvers did, however, seem to like this proof that the monks were merely frail humans, like themselves.

 You may find it surprising just how many churches do have misericords and also some of the locations, we forget in our hubris that some quiet backwaters were of great importance before the industrial revolution.